leskin/RepData_PeerAssessment1/PA1_template.md

 ## 1      835 206.1698
 ```

-There 5 minute interval at 835 contains the maximum number of steps (206.1698113) on average, across all the days in the dataset.
+The 5-minute interval at 835 contains the maximum number of steps (206.1698113) on average, across all the days in the dataset.

 ## Imputing missing values

+The dataset contains missing values (coded as NA).
+These can introduce bias into some calculations or summaries of the data.
+First we use the summary command to list which variables have missing values.

 ```r